osoco/java-logging/README.md

 ## Logging preferences

-While the underlying logging configuration are auto-discovered at runtime, you should specify your preferences.
+While the underlying logging configuration is auto-discovered at runtime, you should specify your preferences.
 You do so by using the `@LoggingPreferences` annotation either in a method or a class.
 Your preferences will define which logging mechanism will be used, within the execution context they are defined.
 The general use case is to define your preferences in the application's entry point(s).